Gardens for Health International (Rwanda)

 - Non-food is categorised in this instance as soil, mud, termite hill, and other mud-made products.
 Some pregnant women tend to have a strong desire to consume such items due to a lack of essential micronutrients – this practice is harmful and can negatively affect both the baby and the mother.

-In 2023/2024, the Eurofins Foundation renews its support to Gardens for Health International, contributing to empowering underprivileged communities with the capacity to recover and be resilient to climate change related shocks.
+In 2023/2024, the Eurofins Foundation renewed its support for Gardens for Health International, which works to support underprivileged communities to deal with climate change related incidents.

-Rwanda has experienced severe climate change impacts since the beginning of 2023, ranging from landslides, floods, destruction of property, and sadly, the loss of life.
-These events have exacerbated the existent inequities in food and health systems and have increased the risk of food and nutrition insecurity.
+Rwanda has experienced severe impacts of climate change since the beginning of 2023, ranging from landslides, floods, destruction of property, and sadly, the loss of life.
+These events have exacerbated pre-existing in food and health inequity and have increased the risk of food and nutrition insecurity.

 This project contributes to the following United Nations' Sustainable Development Goals